 Your Council Tax will very likely go up because the Mayor can add their own charge (or precept).
 There is no guarantee of "new" money from Whitehall either.
-The Mayor will be given devolved responsibility for some public services with accompanying funds but those services will still need to be paid for.
+The Mayor will be given devolved responsibility for some public services with accompanying funds but those services will still need to be paid for with those funds.

-Joe would much prefer the Council to be negotiating for our own Isle of Wight Mayor with our own special funding deal reflecting our uniqueness as an Island.
+If we are forced to have a Mayor, Joe would much prefer to negotiate for our own Isle of Wight Mayor with our own special funding deal reflecting our uniqueness as an Island.
 Joe does not see how we share community ties or regeneration opportunities with Basingstoke, Eastleigh, Aldershot or Winchester.

 This document outlines how Joe Robertson processes and manages personal data and: